 - Automotive distribution centers in Cincinnati (Cementdale), Warren (Lordstown) and Walbridge

-- In partnership with state and local economic development agencies in Ohio, businesses invested nearly $44 million in new or expanded rail-served facilities on CSX or its connecting regional and short lines in 2011.
-These investments will generate an estimated 258 new jobs at those businesses.
+- In partnership with state and local economic development agencies, businesses invested more than $36 million in new or expanded rail-served facilities on CSX or its connecting regional and short lines in 2012.
+These investments will generate an estimated 120 new jobs at those businesses.

-- CSX sponsored a City Year service day in North Baltimore.
-Through its partnership, CSX brings its focus on safety and excellence to City Year with an emphasis on directly impacting communities across the country.
+- CSX sponsored a City Year service day in Middletown.
+Through its partnership with City Year, CSX brings its emphasis on safety and excellence to directly impact communities across the country.

 ** This figure includes current and former employees.